 Last week I was at my mother-in-law’s house and I noticed that she had some of the same plant growing in her yard.
 I asked her if she knew what it was, and she said it was Ajuga.

-Scientific name: Ajuga reptans (Creeping Bugleweed)
+- Scientific name: Ajuga reptans (Creeping Bugleweed)

-Other Names: Ajuga, Bugle, Bugleweed, Blue Bugle, Bugleherb, Bugula, Carpenter’s Herb, Carpet Bugle, Carpet Bugleweed, Common Bugle, Middle Comfrey, Sicklewort
+- Other Names: Ajuga, Bugle, Bugleweed, Blue Bugle, Bugleherb, Bugula, Carpenter’s Herb, Carpet Bugle, Carpet Bugleweed, Common Bugle, Middle Comfrey, Sicklewort

 Note: There is another herb by the name of Bugleweed (Botanical Name Lycopus spp.), which has different uses and mustn’t be confused.